 If the Boston Celtics do end up signing Kemba Walker there will be a nauseating amount of Kemba-Kyrie comparisons, but luckily for Celtics fans, Kemba is much closer to Isaiah Thomas than Kyrie Irving, both on and off the court.

 Kyrie’s Offensive impact

-There is no denying Kyrie Irving’s skill, however, his play style is side to side when he weaves his way to the rim.
+There is no denying Kyrie Irving’s skill, however, his play style is horizontal when he weaves his way to the rim.
 Kyrie uses his ball handling skills to embarrass defenders, and more often than not he gets to the basket but it leads to an isolation play style for the entire team.

 This season the Boston Celtics were 8th in the entire NBA in isolation frequency and 27th in points per possession when doing so per NBA Stats.

 Kyrie was less direct with his attacks which not only closes a lot of cutting lanes for his teammates because defenses do not collapse all at once but is also much harder for people like Jaylen Brown, Marcus Morris, Gordon Hayward, and Jayson Tatum to read and react to what he’s doing.